foureight84/traefik-pihole-doh/README.md

-# Docker Swarm Pi-hole with DoH proxy support
+# Docker Swarm Pi-hole with DoH proxy support using Cloudflare or local recursive DNS using Unbound

 ### Stack overview